-Along with our school-based Site Coordinator and school staff, the mentor becomes part of the team of people who work to support students who are at-risk of dropping out.
+Along with our school-based Site Coordinator and school staff, the mentor becomes part of the team of people who work to empower students to define the future they want.

 The Mentor’s Role

-There are many students currently waiting for a Mentor.
-If you are ready to spend 1 hour a week to bring consistency, support and stability to make a lasting difference in a student’s life, you can sign up by clicking on the link below and filling out our volunteer interest form.
+If you are ready to dedicate 1 hour a week to forming a connection with a mentee, you can sign up by clicking on the link below and filling out our volunteer interest form.

 What is the time commitment?

-Students are mentored once a week for 1 hour during the school-day.
-We also ask for a 1-year commitment to provide consistency to the student.
+Students are mentored once a week for one hour during the school-day.
+Consistency matters, which is why we ask for a commitment to one calendar year.